annabavaresco/ancm2025/docs/index.rst

 FAQs
 +++++++++++++++

+.. toggle:: ▶ What is the purpose of this project?
+   :open:

+   This project helps you manage your data efficiently and securely.

 .. toggle:: ▶ **What do I have to submit?
 A notebook, a PDF, or both?**
    :open:
    You should submit both a notebook and a PDF.
 The notebook should include the code to reproduce your analyses/results.